TV Brasília: Beginnings (1960-1972)

+Local consolidation (1968-1973)

 In January 1968, TV Brasília launched the commercial-free Linha Direta.
 At the request of the artistic director of the time, Emílio Cerri, on June 15, 1968, TV Brasília exhibited Elis Especial, which featured singer Elis Regina performing for the benefit of the Festa dos Estados.

 In 1969, TV Brasília invested heavily in the art department and launched successful programs with high local approval, such as A Caminho da Grande Chance, which was rated highly by the Brazilian Institute of Public Opinion and Statistics.

 Formation of the Tupi Network (1972-1980)

 In September 1972, the broadcaster was the first in the Federal District to broadcast in color.
 Two years later, TV Brasília aired the Miss Brazil contest.

-Until 1980, it was part of the Tupi Network and one of the few that escaped the disqualification granted by the military dictatorship at the Tupi stations in São Paulo, Rio de Janeiro, Belém, Belo Horizonte, Fortaleza, Porto Alegre and Recife.
+Until 1980, it was part of the Tupi Network and one of the few that escaped the revocation granted by the military dictatorship at the Tupi stations in São Paulo, Rio de Janeiro, Belém, Belo Horizonte, Fortaleza, Porto Alegre and Recife.
 The station belonged to several people linked to the Diários Associados.
 During this period, it produced the children's program Carrossel in collaboration with TV Goyá de Goiânia.
+To avoid the channel's shutdown, its workers held a hunger strike.

 After the closure of the Tupi Network, along with other affiliates, it began to air REI (Rede de Emissoras Independentes) programming, led by TV Record and TVS do Rio.